River, Settlers and Convicts

 - Visit the Hawkesbury Regional Museum (closed Tuesdays) in Windsor for a fabulous overview of the area’s river history.
 The Hawkesbury was labelled ‘the food bowl of Sydney’ because it fed colonial Sydney – due to its abundant water supply and its rich arable land.
 Howe House in the museum grounds, built in the 1820s, features a RAAF display that documents the absorbing history of the operational base in Richmond – it was in July 1925 that the first RAAF element in NSW, Number 3 Squadron, formed at Richmond.
 Museum collections include indigenous tools belonging to the Darug and Darkinjung people, the traditional owners and custodians who have cared for the land around the Hawkesbury for many thousands of years.

-- Cross the Hawkesbury River at Windsor Bridge and head to Wilberforce, following Sackville Road and crossing the river again on the Sackville Ferry – notice the turf farms dotted along Wilberforce Road.
+- Cross the Hawkesbury River at Windsor Bridge and head to Wilberforce, turn right into King Road which becomes Sackville Road.
+Cross the river again on the Sackville Ferry – notice the turf farms dotted along Wilberforce Road.
 It is a flourishing industry in this area and all is irrigated by the Hawkesbury River.